 Four Pillars of Wellbeing

-The Yale center’s RULER (Recognize, Understand, Label, Express and Regulate Emotions) program has been a leader in emotional intelligence approaches in schools for more than a decade.
+The Yale Center for Emotional Intelligence’s RULER program has been a leader in emotional intelligence approaches in schools for more than a decade.
+RULER – an acronym for recognizing, understanding, labeling, expressing and regulating emotions – equips students, faculty and parents with four core tools to develop emotional intelligence.

 Research on RULER shows that students perform better academically, improve their emotional intelligence and social skills, gain leadership skills and experience less anxiety and depression.
 Teachers report that RULER helps them establish better relationships with students and administration and feel more positive about teaching.